iPads as Instructional Tools

 There are programs and organizations that specialize in getting funds to students with special needs.
 The following is a list of just some of those organizations.

 A school district may provide the student with an iPad if it is required in order to access the curriculum.
-The team will need to explore the features that the student needs and compare to other tools that will provide the access.
+The team will need to explore the features that the student needs and compare to other tools that will provide access.
 The school may determine that the iPad provides better access to the student and can replace more expensive assistive technology solutions.
 Keep in mind that if the school provides the iPad, it would be the property of the school.
 An Assistive Technology evaluation should be conducted by the Teacher of Students with Visual Impairments or by another professional familiar with both the student’s disability and using an iPad.
 The assessment will explore the student’s response to a few different assistive devices and then report back on which ones worked best.
-The Teacher of Students with Visual Impairments or other appropriate school professional will instruct the student in whatever Assistive Technology device is determined to be appropriate.
+The Teacher of Students with Visual Impairments or another appropriate school professional will instruct the student in whatever Assistive Technology device is determined to be appropriate.